wireless-road/detector/README.md

 ```
 This tells us the test setup and results.
 While the test is working it will
-display a series of '.' characters plus a label indicating what target was detected
+display a series of '.' characters plus a label indicating what object was detected
 (like: person).
 The output tells us that 220 frames were captured.
 That
 they were copied to the tensorflow and encoder worker threads for an average of
 ~1ms each.
 The tensorflow thread took, on average ~75ms to scale the input image and